-Other adenomas grow rapidly and invade the areas of the surrounding brain or the paranasal sinuses, which are located near the pituitary gland.
+Other adenomas proliferate and invade the areas of the surrounding brain or the paranasal sinuses, which are located near the pituitary gland.
 In general, younger patients tend to have more aggressive tumors.

 Most pituitary tumors arise spontaneously and are not genetically inherited.
-Many pituitary tumors arise from a genetic alteration in a single pituitary cell that leads to greater cell division and tumor formation.
+Many pituitary tumors arise from a genetic alteration in a single pituitary cell, leading to more significant cell division and tumor formation.

-This genetic change, or mutation, is not present at birth, but it is acquired during life.
+This genetic change, or mutation, is not present at birth but is acquired during life.
 The mutation occurs in a gene that regulates the transmission of chemical signals within pituitary cells; permanently activates the signal that tells the cell to divide and secrete growth hormones.

 The events within the cell that cause the disordered growth of pituitary cells and the secretion of growth hormone are currently under intense investigation.

-Pituitary adenomas and diffuse somatomamotropic hyperplasia may be the result of the GNAS gene of somatic activating mutations, which may be acquired or associated with the McCune-Albright syndrome.
+Pituitary adenomas and diffuse somatomamotropic hyperplasia may result from the somatic activating mutations GNAS gene, which may be acquired or associated with the McCune-Albright syndrome.

-Either because they produce the growth hormone themselves or, more often, because they produce the growth hormone-releasing hormone, the hormone that stimulates the pituitary gland to produce growth hormone.
+Either because they produce the growth hormone themselves or, more often, the hormone-releasing hormone, the hormone that stimulates the pituitary gland to produce growth hormone.

-When these non-pituitary tumors are removed surgically, they decrease the levels of growth hormone and improve the symptoms of acromegaly.
+When these non-pituitary tumors are removed surgically, they decrease growth hormone levels and improve the symptoms of acromegaly.

 In patients with non-pituitary tumors producing growth hormone-releasing hormone, the pituitary gland may still be enlarged and confused with a tumor.

-Therefore, it is important that doctors carefully analyze all “pituitary tumors” taken from patients with acromegaly so as not to overlook the possibility that a tumor elsewhere in the body is causing the disorder.
+Therefore, it is essential that doctors carefully analyze all “pituitary tumors” taken from patients with acromegaly to avoid the possibility that a tumor elsewhere in the body is causing the disorder.

 Diagnosis of acromegaly

-Insulin growth factor 1 (IGF-1) provides the most sensitive laboratory test for the diagnosis of acromegaly.
+Insulin growth factor 1 (IGF-1) provides the most sensitive laboratory test for diagnosing acromegaly.

-And a test of growth hormone suppression after an oral glucose load, which is a very specific laboratory test, will confirm the diagnosis after a positive test result for insulin growth factor 1 (IGF-1, for its acronym in English).
+Moreover, a test of growth hormone suppression after an oral glucose load, a particular laboratory test, will confirm the diagnosis after a positive test result for insulin growth factor 1 (IGF-1, for its acronym in English).

-A single value of growth hormone is not useful in view of its pulsatility (levels in the blood vary greatly, even in healthy individuals).
+A single value of growth hormone is not helpful given its pulsatility (levels in the blood vary greatly, even in healthy individuals).

-The levels of growth hormone taken 2 hours after a glucose tolerance test of 75 or 100 grams are useful in the diagnosis.
+The growth hormone levels taken 2 hours after a glucose tolerance test of 75 or 100 grams is helpful in the diagnosis.

-Growth hormone levels are suppressed below 1μg / l in normal people and levels higher than this limit are confirmatory of acromegaly.
+Growth hormone levels are suppressed below 1μg / l in ordinary people, and levels higher than this limit are confirmatory of acromegaly.

-Other pituitary hormones should be evaluated to treat the secretory effects of the tumor, as well as the effect of tumor mass on the normal pituitary gland.
+Other pituitary hormones should be evaluated to treat the secretory effects of the tumor and the effect of tumor mass on the normal pituitary gland.

 They include thyroid-stimulating hormone (HST), gonadotropic hormones (FSH, LH), adrenocorticotropic hormone, and prolactin.

-A magnetic resonance imaging of the brain focused on the sella turcica after administration of gadolinium allows a clear delineation of the pituitary and hypothalamus and the location of the tumor.
+A magnetic resonance imaging of the brain focused on the sella turcica after administering gadolinium allows a clear delineation of the pituitary and hypothalamus and the tumor’s location.

 Several other syndromes of overgrowth can cause similar problems.

-Pseudoacromegaly is a condition with the usual acromegaloid characteristics, but without an increase in growth hormone and insulin-like growth factor 1 (IGF-1, for its acronym in English).
+Pseudoacromegaly is a condition with the usual acromegalic characteristics but without increasing growth hormone and insulin-like growth factor 1 (IGF-1, for its acronym in English).